istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 default   Healthy   True     default-v1-24-3   11m
 {{< /text >}}

-- There are two `IstioRevisions`, one for each istio version
+There are two `IstioRevisions`, one for each Istio version:

 {{< text bash >}}
 $ kubectl get istiorevision